learnimprovonline/learnimprovonline.github.io/content/activities/doug.md

   - Observation
 source: "Laura Irwin"
 date: 2015-11-30
-min-people: 3
+minimumPeople: 3
 duration: 4
-duration-type: step
+durationType: step
-people-per-scene: 3
+peoplePerScene: 3
 ---
 Three person scene with two people in the scene, the third off to the side as "Doug."
 Get a suggestion for a location and an emotion for Doug.